jthomas845/auto-portfolio/content/pages/index.md

           JavaScript.

-          I grew up with a teacher and an engineer as parents; and ironically, the jobs I've worked over my career have primarily been as an engineer or as a teacher
+          I grew up with a teacher and an engineer as parents; funny enough, the jobs I've worked over my career have primarily been as an engineer or as a teacher
         actions:
           - type: Button
             label: ''